anekar/CovidPerCountry/README.md

 # Project Info
-This project is about the pandemic of our times *Covid-19*.
+This project explains the pandemic of our times *Covid-19* with the most accurate data.
 In order to understand better what countries have the most victims , deaths and active cases a database will be created  where i can present all of the above.
 Also, i will use the R programming language, Power-Bi and MS Excel for the visualizations.